Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/020-web-client/010-admin/030-external-writer.md

 :::

 :::caution
-Implementation external writer must be packaged and deployed with doll instance.
+Implementation of extended external writer must be packaged and deployed with doll instance.
 :::

 ## Standard Tuple Page